Jarn/jarn.viewdoc/README.txt

 Options
 =======

-``-s style, --style=style``
+``-s style, --style=style, or --style``
-    Select the custom styles added to the HTML output.
+    Select the custom style added to the HTML output.
 Used to override the configuration file setting of the same name.

+``-l, --list-styles``
+    List available styles and exit.

 ``-h, --help``
     Print the help message and exit.